datamade/how-to/ci/research/recommendation-of-adoption.md

 There are a few downsides to GitHub Actions:

-- No CodeDeploy integration
+- ~No CodeDeploy integration~
 - Workflow syntax is more complicated
 - No container layer caching

-Due to these tradeoffs, we think that GitHub Actions is an appropriate choice for apps that are not deployed with CodeDeploy.
-We will keep an eye out for CodeDeploy integrations, but until those arrive, we plan to continue supporting Travis CI for our legacy AWS EC2 infrastructure.
+Due to these tradeoffs, we think that GitHub Actions is an appropriate choice ~for apps that are not deployed with CodeDeploy.
+We will keep an eye out for CodeDeploy integrations, but until those arrive, we plan to continue supporting Travis CI for our legacy AWS EC2 infrastructure~.

 ## Maintenance outlook

 GitHub Actions is a low-risk choice of service because it is integrated with GitHub, the third-party service that we depend on the most.
 However, this adoption will create a situation for at least some amount of time where we have to maintain projects on two CI services, GitHub Actions and Travis, which could potentially make long-term maintenance tricky.

-This situation feels tenable because we have a substantial amount of written documentation for Travis CI along with a lot of developer expertise.
-We don't expect that existing Travis projects will be hard to maintain, even in a future where we're almost exclusively using GitHub Actions for new apps.
+This situation feels tenable because we have a substantial amount of written documentation for Travis CI along with a lot of developer expertise. ~We don't expect that existing Travis projects will be hard to maintain, even in a future where we're almost exclusively using GitHub Actions for new apps.~